cscart/docs/en/cscart_addons/payments/payeezy/index.rst

 Overview
 --------

-    **The CS-Cart Payeezy add-on** lets you accept payments via Payeezy payment gateway.
+    **The CS-Cart Payeezy add-on** lets you accept payments via Payeezy Gateway.
 Offer your customers a great experience on your website with high security, features and easy integration.
 Payeezy accepts major credit cards and lets your customers pay in many local currencies.
 Payments are processed directly in the store, the customer is not redirected to the payment gateway site.

     .. fancybox:: img/Payeezy_Selection_010.png
         :alt: Paying by credit card.
 Payeezy